 - The Economist (good for political news and social comment as well as finance and economics).
-[Serial HC10.E3] (The Economist Digital Archive covers 1843 to about 5 years ago.
+[Serial HC10.E3] (The Economist Digital Archive covers 1843 to 2007.
 Later issues via Westlaw).

 - The Illustrated London News [hardcopies to 1970 available at Folio Serial AP4.I].
 The online edition is not subscribed to by UoB but is available online if you have a card issued by a subscribing library such as Bristol Libraries.

 - The Listener (which carried articles of general cultural interest as well as those relating to radio and TV).